Department of the Environment, Water, Heritage and the Arts, 2009

 Outcome 1 - Environment (continued)

-The department is responsible for developing and implementing Australian Government initiatives and programs to protect and conserve Australia’s coasts and oceans to ensure ecological sustainability.
+The department is responsible for developing and implementing Australian Government initiatives and programs to protect and conserve Australia's coasts and oceans.

-The department is also responsible for progressing the Australian Government’s whale and dolphin conservation and protection policies through international fora, such as the International Whaling Commission.
+The department is also responsible for progressing international marine conservation initiatives.
+This includes the government's whale and dolphin conservation and protection policies, through forums such as the International Whaling Commission.

 The department's work covers a wide range of activities in the marine and coastal environments.

-- Progress the implementation of the Framework for a National Cooperative Approach to Integrated Coastal Zone Management, a revised and updated Reef Water Quality Protection Plan and the new Reef Rescue Plan.
+- Progress the implementation of the Framework for a National Cooperative Approach to Integrated Coastal Zone Management.

 - Help protect migratory and threatened marine species.